 The Marina has been nice enough to allow us to operate from their facilities.
 We are only one of there several hundred customers.
 So please lets respect the marina facility, other boaters and their yachts.
 Keep volumes to a respectable level and be patient with the shuttle boat system.
 Please remain polite, courteous and respectful.
 We often use our own shuttle boats when the marina is busy.
-Stay connected with your captain during this time.
+Stay connected with your chosen captain during this time.

 We are sorry but, this is a law.
-No Bow riding on Tranquility, Local authorities have warned us that this is not allowed due to the fact that there are no seats built into the bow area, so therefor it is not safe and not legal to be up there while underway.
+No Bow riding on Tranquility, Local authorities have warned us that this is not allowed due to the fact that there are no seats built into the bow area, so therefor it is not safe and not legal to be standing up there while underway.
 As soon as the boat stops and anchors, all are welcome to hang out up front on the bow area.

 Please be on time for your rental time slot.
 Actually, early by 30 minutes is recommended.
-It takes time to park and get down the dock, and take the shuttle out to the yacht.
+It takes time to park and get down the dock, and take the shuttle boat out to the yacht.
 Often there may be a renter scheduled to use the vessel after your reservation.
 Be sure to extend the curtesy of exiting on time so that the maintenance and/or cleanup of the yacht may be performed prior to the next Charterer loading onto the vessel.

 In order for us to legally rent out a yacht to be used for up to 13 people plus crew, we must follow "Bare boat" or "Demise Charter" rental rules.
 It is imperative that each of these "7" rules be understood and followed 100% correctly by the Yachts owner, the broker/listing agent, the renter and the crew.

 The responsible renter must follow the maximum allowed limits.
 Persons allowed onboard are, "The renter" also called the "Charterer" and their 12 guests, which makes 13, plus crew.
 If the boat is run with more that 13 plus crew onboard, heavy fines in the tens of thousands of dollars can be assessed from the coast guard.
-If you are requiring an additional, optional crew member as for example, a chef, or a photographer, that person would not be included as one of the 13 but instead they would be part of the listed crew and they would need to be listed on the crew contract.
+If you are requiring an additional, optional crew member as for example, a chef, Dj, or a photographer, that person would not be included as one of the 13 but instead they would be part of the listed crew and they would need to be listed on the crew contract.

 Note: Vessel owner can not be onboard while rented.